Honoring Your Healing: Navigating People Who Feel Threatened by Your Growth

 3. Your healing awakens their own discomfort

 Sometimes your transformation mirrors what someone has been avoiding.
-Instead of being inspired, they may become defensive, dismissive, or judgmental.
+Instead of feeling inspired, they may become defensive, dismissive, or judgmental.

 It’s not personal.
 It’s emotional projection.